 Applications should be made within 6 months of the most recent Council decision on a matter, however this timeframe may be extended by the Chief Executive Officer (or nominee) on a case by case basis depending on the review merit.

-Application should be addressed to (hand delivered, posted or emailed to email@example.com):
+The application should be addressed to (hand-delivered, posted, or emailed to firstname.lastname@example.org):

 Chief Executive Officer

 PO Box 19

 Staff are able to facilitate assistance for applicants where necessary to help prepare the letter/email, including the use of an interpreter, providing assistance for people with a disability, or referring applicants to an advocate.